-Crassula pellucida variegata is a gorgeous-looking plant with heart-shaped variegated leaves.
+Crassula pellucida Variegata is a gorgeous-looking plant with heart-shaped variegated leaves.
 The leaves are a combination of different shades of green; from pale green to yellow-green, and different shades of pinks and creams.
 The leaves can take on hues of fuchsia and purple and can turn a deep purple color when the plant is very dry.
-The plant trails and looks great in hanging baskets or really tall planters.
+The plant trails and looks great in hanging baskets or tall planters.
 They produce cheerful little white flowers.

 Pink Jelly Bean (Sedum Rubrotinctum Aurora)

-The Sedum rubrotinctum Aurora is a beautiful sedum species with beautiful colors.
+The Sedum Rubrotinctum Aurora is a beautiful sedum species with beautiful colors.
 Like many other Sedum species, they all produce small leaves that resemble Jelly bean candies.
 The colors of the Sedum rubrotinctum Aurora vary throughout the year.
 This is mainly due to the temperature, amount of water, and sunlight.

 Anthurium Tickled Pink (Anthurium Andraeanum Tickled Pink)

 Next on the pink houseplants list is Anthurium Tickled Pink.
 This plant is an all-time favorite and Anthurium with fluorescent pink blooms and purplish stamen mounted on tall 12-inch shafts that stand well above the unusual curly-que leaves.
 Tickled Pink opens to a spathe in rich pink-magenta hues with dark purple edges that mature in a beautiful shade of fluorescent pink.